mfem/web/src/building.md

 ```sh
 cmake .. -DCUDA_ARCH="sm_70"
 ```
 The CUDA architecture is formatted as `sm_{CC}`, or just `{CC}`, where CC is the GPU compute capability of the target GPU without the decimal point.
-A list of Nvidia GPU compute capabilities can be found in [the Nividia developers documentation](https://developer.nvidia.com/cuda-gpus).
+A list of NVIDIA GPU compute capabilities can be found in [the NVIDIA developers documentation](https://developer.nvidia.com/cuda-gpus).
 Multiple CUDA architectures can be targeted with a comma or semicolon separated list.
 ```sh
 cmake .. -DCUDA_ARCH="{ARCH1},{ARCH2},{ARCH3}"
 ```